 Okay, back to the kitchen to explain this super easy recipe: Mini Caramel Apples.
 Turn the oven on to 225 degrees.
 Wash and peel the apples, then grate them using the food processor or a traditional grater.
 Take two cookie sheets and on one of them put parchment paper, spray on some butter and layer the grated apples evenly.
 Sprinkle on some ground cinnamon.

 Place the pecans on the second tray (you don't need to butter this tray).
 After you have both trays ready, put them in the oven and set the timer for 1.5 hours.
 Make sure to check frequently and stir so that the apples and the pecans toast and dry evenly.

 After the time is up in the oven, scrape the apple from the tray into a medium bowl.
 In a plastic bag crush 8oz of pecans in small pieces.
 Then, add them to the bowl with the apples.
 With the rest of the pecans, crush them very fine or use a coffee grinder.
 Most of them will be powdered and some in very tiny pieces.
 Set aside.

-Take the 10oz jar of Salted Caramel Sauce and heat it in the microwave for 10 or 15 seconds, and stir it in the jar.
+Take the jar of Vermont Maple Goat's Milk Caramel Sauce and heat it in the microwave for 10 or 15 seconds, and stir it in the jar.
 We just need the caramel to be soft and workable.
 Pour the caramel sauce into the pecan-apple mix and mix well.
 Cover and leave it in the refrigerator for 3-4 hours.
 In my case I forgot about it, and I left the mixture in the fridge overnight.
 It’s okay.

 Next, form a small ball using a small ice cream scoop.
 When you try to form a ball with your hands, it will be very sticky, and it will be better to use gloves during this step.
 Place the Mini Caramel Apple Balls on the plate and roll them around in the powdered pecans, until they are well covered.